 Workplace harassment based on an employee’s protected class or characteristic is illegal.

 If you believe that you have been subjected to workplace harassment, workplace bullying, sexual harassment, retaliation and/or wrongful termination for reporting workplace discrimination based on sexual orientation, gender, or age, you should contact an attorney immediately.
 At Colby Law Firm, we believe that no one should have to work in a hostile work environment.
 If you feel you have been a victim, you’ll need a skilled Los Angeles workplace harassment lawyer to seek punitive damages against any employer or employee who has contributed to a hostile workplace due to racial harassment, sexual harassment, bullying, unwelcome sexual advances, and verbal harassment of a sexual nature or otherwise.
 We’ll ensure that you’re supported by a workplace harassment lawyer with an expansive knowledge of employment law, employment discrimination law, and Title VII.
 We’ll respect your privacy and boundaries in our attorney/client relationship while throwing the book at those responsible for unwelcome conduct.
-You need the best hostile work environment attorney Los Angeles can offer.
+You need a Los Angeles hostile work environment attorney that can help.
 You need Colby Law Firm.

 - It is an unlawful employment practice for an employer or any other person, because of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, or military and veteran status, to harass an employee, an applicant, an unpaid intern or volunteer, or a person providing services pursuant to a contract.
 Government Code § 12940(j)(1).